WP Optimal State Plugin Banner

 1. In the plugin interface, go to section 1 and download your database backups (they will download as compressed .sql.gz files).

-2. Then, go to section 9 (Settings Export & Import) and click Export Settings to download your .json settings file.
+2. Then, go to section 12 (Settings & Security) and click Export Settings to download your .json settings file.

 3. Go to Plugins > Add Plugin, then click Upload Plugin.
 Choose the .zip file containing the latest plugin release and click Install Now.